 Description

 The Pollack is the ultimate predator and a hard fighting fish.
+Indeed, the first few runs when hooking a fish, will make you think you are into something bigger.

 The Pollack prefers to hunt in areas with rock features, and abundant kelp.
 This offers cover from predators like seals.
 This also gives them a perfect environment to attack baitfish and sand eels.